 A lot of our conversations with potential Cyclr customers centres around APIs.
 This is because APIs present many possibilities and how our data orchestration tools abstract the complexity of dealing with them.

 But not all use cases require your app to have an API.

-Cyclr successfully powers integrations of various types where no API exists in the host platform.
+Cyclr successfully powers API integrations of various types as well as those where no API exists in the host platform.
 It can do so via simple data export operations.
 These are a great example of either one-off bulk exports of regularly scheduled tasks.

 On the other hand, data import can work in a similar fashion.
 Whether you’re giving your users the ability to import data from a system they are migrating away from.
 Or providing a way for ad hoc data to be sucked in.
 Cyclr has a number of ways to avoid the need for a formal API.